willdsl/ofxBezierWarp/README.md

 ofxBezierWarp
 =============

-Performs a warp using openGL bezier surfaces on anything you care to distort/undistort.

-Syntax is much like an FBO, with an allocate, begin, end, draw style interface.

-It's pretty fast.
+ofxBezier is capable of quickly warping anything one can distort/undistort using Open Graphics Library (OpenGL) Bezier surfaces.
+Its syntax is similar to that of a Frame Buffer Object (FBO) and incorporates an allocate, begin, end and draw style interface.

-Code was adapted from the method described here: http://forum.openframeworks.cc/index.php/topic,4002.0.html
+The code was adapted and modified from the method described here: http://forum.openframeworks.cc/index.php/topic,4002.0.html

-If you're using this software for something cool consider sending me an email to let me know about your project: m@gingold.com.au
+If you are using this software for an interesting project, please consider contacting me at “m@gingold.com.au"